 But I do love teaching.
 And honestly, one of my favorite parts of being a teacher was developing the curriculum and instructional resources.
 That’s probably why I spent so much time working outside the work day… but anyway, I realized that while I might not be able to do everything I wanted to (be an amazing teacher who has an amazing classroom, makes amazing connections with home and school and community, and facilitates amazing learning experiences for my amazing students) — while I might not be able to do all of those things and balance being an amazing mom, I could maybe do just some of them.

-So that’s why I created this site — iExploreScience allows me to do some of the parts of teaching I love – and am good at – while still living the life I want, the life that allows me to be here a little more for my little ones.
+So that’s why I created iExploreScience — I can provide teachers the training they need to create classrooms that engage and motivate their students, that inspire a passion for science and the natural world, and that prepare students for the realities of our future — a world that needs talented scientists and engineers, individuals who can think and analyze and argue rationally. iExploreScience serves teachers who want to create amazing science classes but just aren’t quite sure how to get there.
+It also allows me to do some of the parts of teaching I love and excel at, while still living the life I want, the life that allows me to be here a little more for my little ones.
 I’ve learned how short life can be, and I want to be truly present for it.